CommerceExperts/open-commerce-search/docs/configuration.md

 - `explude-from-facet-limit`: (default = false) See `max-facets` description above
 - `show-unselected-options`: (default = false) If set to "true" all possible facet values will be returned, even if one of them is used as filter.
 Choosing another filter-option will then toggle the selected filter.
 - `is-multi-select`: (default = false) If set to "true" the behaviour is similar to `show-unselected-options` and additionally choosing another filter-option will filter the result for both of them inclusively (e.g. "blue" or "red").
+- `prefer-variant-on-filter`: (default = false) Set to true, if variant documents should be preferred in the result in case a filter of that facet/field is used.
+This can only be used for facets/fields, that exist on variant level, otherwise it is ignored.
+If several facets have this flag activated, one of them must be filtered to prefer a variant.
+E.g. if you have different variants per "color" and "material", and you set this flag for both facets, variants will be shown if there is either a color or a material filter.
+This setting is ignored if the "variant-picking-strategy" is set to "pickAlways".
 - `meta-data`: (default = null) Can be used to add arbitrary data to a facet.
 The value is a simple string map.
 This is useful to add configuration values that can be considered at the implementation side.
 Some internal data is also exposed at that meta-data map (e.g. label and count)